What is an Annuity?

 Many Americans use annuities as financial planning tools to help finance a comfortable retirement or provide for their family after an insurance settlement.

-An annuity is an investment option insurance companies and financial institutions issue that ensure financial stability and a consistent income stream over a set period of time.
 Annuity owners exchange their money for a guarantee on their investment years down the line.
 Unlike some retirement accounts, there is no limit on the amount a person can contribute to this investment account.
-The money contributed to the annuity will grow over time, and owners will receive designated payments set in the contract terms.

-- a large, paid-up life insurance policy
+- A large, paid-up life insurance policy

-- an insurance settlement
+- An insurance settlement

-- a structured settlement from a successful lawsuit
+- A structured settlement from a successful lawsuit

-- a trust fund
+- A trust fund

 - Total amount of payment being sold